Creative vs Functional Design

 Balance Between Creative and Functional Design

 Building a web site is about building a site visitors expect you to have.
-Both creative and functional web design has many advantages.
+Both creative and functional web design have many advantages.

 However, if you follow only the advantages of one, you could miss a lot of necessary characteristics of another.
 Because of that, it is important to strike the right balance.